joelypoley/joelypoley.github.io/_posts/2021-08-21-vaxxers-book-review.md

   <p style="text-align:center;"><small><i>You know shit has hit the fan when even Starbucks is closed.</i></small></p>
 </figure>

-If we had waited for our original departure flight, which left on Saturday,  we would have been in the Airport when the news broke that the Australian government would not let non-Australians flying from China back into the country.
-As a New Zealander I would not be allowed back into the country where I had worked and lived for the past 12 months.
+If we had waited for our original departure flight, which left on Saturday,  we would have been at the airport in Shanghai when the news broke that the Australian government would not let non-Australians flying from China back into the country.
+As a New Zealander, I would not be allowed back into the country where I had worked and lived for the past 12 months.

 By the end of March, Sydney was in lockdown.
 And almost all news sources were warning that developing a vaccine would take many years.
 This seemed reasonable to me at the time; new vaccines usually took at least ten years to develop and roll out.
 The fastest vaccine ever developed was the mumps vaccine in the 1960s and that took 4 years.
-Little did I know that at that time Oxford university scientists had already analyzed the virus genome, modified it so it was suitable for a vaccine, and were now in the process of growing enough vaccine-ready material to be able to conduct a clinical trial.
-The development of the first batch of the Astrazeneca vaccine was nearly complete.
+Little did I know that at that time Oxford University scientists had already analyzed the virus genome, modified it so it was suitable for a vaccine, and were now in the process of growing enough vaccine-ready material to be able to conduct a clinical trial.
+The development of the first batch of the AstraZeneca vaccine was nearly complete.

 # Summary of the book

-Vaxxers is a book that chronicles the effort to develop the vaccine.
+Vaxxers is a book that chronicles the effort to develop the AstraZeneca vaccine.
 But unlike most such books, which are written by a journalist based on interviews, Vaxxers was written by two scientists who lead the effort to create the vaccine, Sarah Gilbert and Catherine Green.

-Their main motivation for writing the book was to make vaccine development seem less mysterious and humanize the scientist who developed the vaccine in the hope that this would allay fears about receiving a shot so I was a bit concerned their PR-instincts would take over and the book would be rather bland.
-In some respects this was true, many sections of the book were targeted at people who were sceptical of vaccines in general.
+Their main motivation for writing the book was to make vaccine development seem less mysterious and humanize the scientists who developed the vaccine.
+Their hope that this would allay fears about receiving a shot, so I was a bit concerned their PR-instincts would take over and the book would be rather bland.
+In some respects this was true, many sections of the book were targeted at people who were skeptical of vaccines in general.
 But they also went into great detail explaining what it was like to be in their shoes, racing to develop the vaccine.
 What were they actually doing day-to-day?
 How do you go from a sequence of Coronavirus genome on a computer to a working vaccine in a few months?
 What does it feel like to actually do that work when you know that every decision you make has enormous consequences for all of humanity but you are also in a race against the worst pandemic in living memory, so decisions have to be made quickly?
 I could feel that both Gilbert and Green were proud and excited to share with the reader exactly how they made the vaccine and what their day-to-day lives felt like during that time.

 # The vaccine technology